-The Library runs a monthly Reading Group for adults, book clubs for children and teens in the school holidays, and a monthly specialist reading group focused on books dealing with LGBTQ issues.
+The Library runs a monthly Reading Group for adults, book clubs for children and teens in the school holidays, and a monthly specialist reading group focused on books that deal with LGBTQ issues.
 Scroll down to find out more.

 Starting a book club of your own?
-Why not book a room in the Library for your meetings (we're open til 21.00 on Tuesdays and Thursdays).
+Why not book a room in the Library for your meetings - just get in touch.
 We also have sets of books available for loan to book clubs.
-Find a full list of titles here, and check out this post on our Library blog for more ideas and tips on how to start a book club.
+Find a full list of titles here, and check out this post on our Library Blog for more ideas and tips on how to start a book club.

 The Library runs a monthly Reading Group for adults, with meetings on a Wednesday evening and a Saturday afternoon.
 The topic is the same at each meeting, so just come along to whichever is more convenient for you.